pytorch/pytorch/docs/source/notes/autograd.rst

 that do not require autograd tracking.
 If it works out of the box for your use case it’s a free performance win.
-If you run into errors after enabling inference mode, check that you are not using tensors created in inference mode outside inference mode.
+If you run into errors after enabling inference mode, check that you are not using tensors created in inference mode in computations that are recorded by autograd outside inference mode.
 It may also be possible that inference mode does not apply to your use case, in which case you can always switch back to no-grad mode.